1972 Miami Dolphins season: Week 6: vs. Buffalo Bills

-The Dolphins remained at home during week 6 for a game against the interdivisional rival Buffalo Bills.
+The Dolphins remained at home during week 6 for a game against the division rival Buffalo Bills.
 Miami scored a touchdown on the opening drive, capped off by a five-yard run by Mercury Morris.
 After regaining possession later in the first quarter, the Dolphins managed to reach the Bills seven-yard line.
 However, four failed attempts at reaching the end zone gave the Bills possession again.
 Then, in the second quarter, Dolphins running back Jim Kiick fumbled the ball, recovered by Alvin Wyatt of the Bills.
 This ultimately set up a 35-yard field goal by Buffalo's John Leypoldt.
 Shortly after, Bills linebacker Ken Lee intercepted a pass from Earl Morrall and returned it for a touchdown.
 Late in the second quarter, Morrall attempted to throw a lateral pass, but fumbled and Buffalo defensive tackle Don Croft secured the ball.
 Leypoldt then kicked a 34-yard field goal, allowing the Bills to lead 13–7 at halftime.

 Dolphins tackle Manny Fernandez strip-sacked Bills quarterback Dennis Shaw at the Buffalo 10-yard line on the first play of the third quarter.
 Miami fullback Larry Csonka then ran 10 yards into the end zone, allowing the Dolphins to take a 14–13 lead.
 A few minutes after this transpired, Dolphins cornerback Curtis Johnson blocked a punt by Spike Jones of the Bills.
 After the Dolphins were penalized four times on that drive (a loss of 33 yards), Garo Yepremian kicked a 54-yard field goal, the longest in franchise history until Pete Stoyanovich's 59-yard field goal in 1989.
 The fourth quarter began with a 45-yard field goal by Leypoldt, cutting Miami's lead to 17–16.
 With 9:18 remaining in the final period, the Dolphins scored again with a 15-yard run by Morris, amassing 106 rushing yards in the game.
 Later, the Bills capped off a touchdown-scoring drive with a six-yard pass from quarterback Mike Taliaferro to fullback Jim Braxton.
 However, with only about one minute remaining by then, the Dolphins won the game by a score of 24–23.

+The Dolphins were forced to wear their aqua jerseys because the Bills packed their white jerseys instead of their blue ones for the trip.
+The NFL fined Buffalo $5,000 for its mistake.